 - Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
-Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Conducted 2020 monthly employee injury reviews for BBII and its subcontractors. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Conducted ongoing safety inspections of contractor field activities and performed pre-work site hazards assessment walks with BBII and subcontractor staff. - Performed hi-rail vehicle safety inspections of contractor on-track equipment. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Coordinated with BBII safety and security certification and testing and commissioning staff on the planning and certification of Segment 4 Signal Cutover 2B. - Continued to coordinate with JPB Safety and the project contractors with the application of mitigation measures in response to the evolving COVID-19 virus. - Participated in several meetings with BBII contractors as a means to facilitate the development of safety and security documentation associated with the testing and commissioning process. - Participated in the FTA / Caltrain PCEP Quarterly Meeting and provided project safety updates.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Conducted 2020 monthly employee injury reviews for BBII and its subcontractors. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Conducted ongoing safety inspections of contractor field activities and performed pre-work site hazards assessment walks with BBII and subcontractor staff. - Performed hi-rail vehicle safety inspections of contractor on-track equipment. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Continued to coordinate with JPB Safety and the project contractors with the application of mitigation measures in response to the evolving COVID-19 virus. - Participated in several meetings with BBII contractors as a means to facilitate the development of safety and security documentation associated with the testing and commissioning process.

-- Monthly virtual safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue contractor coordination associated with the testing and commissioning safety and security certification documentation requirements.
+- Monthly virtual safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue contractor coordination associated with the testing and commissioning safety and security certification documentation requirements. - Continue focus on performing site safety inspections on the OCS foundations, pole installations, potholing, and CEMOF work activities to assess safety work practices and identify additional opportunities for improvement.
+Conduct contractor equipment inspections as needed. - Reinforce the ongoing application of recommended mitigation measures in response to the evolving COVID-19 virus.

-- Continue focus on performing site safety inspections on the OCS foundations, pole installations, potholing, and CEMOF work activities to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections as needed. - Reinforce the ongoing application of recommended mitigation measures in response to the evolving COVID-19 virus. - Investigate project incident occurrences as needed and work with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures.
+Investigate project incident occurrences as needed and work with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures.
+Review previous incidents corrective action plans and reinforce compliance to recommended mitigations.